 Strategic Point: When seeking or defending against a time-limited alimony order, specific evidence should be provided demonstrating why a particular duration may or may not lead to self-sufficiency.
 The award should not be limited to the time it takes to obtain education or have a child complete school, but should also include additional time to start and establish a career.

 #Comment Ends

+For some unknown reason, a “rule of thumb” has developed that time limited alimony should be for one-half of the length of the marriage.
+Such a “rule of thumb” has no bearing on the legal considerations for time limited alimony.
+The Appellate Court would not fine error by the trial court for failure to award alimony for only one-half of the length of the marriage.
+Buchenholz v.
+Buchenholz, 221 Conn.
+App.
+132 (2023).

 [2] Awarding Lifetime Alimony